-While the urgency for sustainable initiatives has become more and more apparent, there are short-term and long-term benefits for commercial real estate teams who take action and go green.
+While the urgency for sustainable initiatives has become more and more apparent, there are short-term and long-term benefits for corporate real estate (CRE) teams who take action and go green.
 If you’re among those trying to make a business case for ESG investment (or among those who need convincing that it’s a worthwhile venture), keep reading as we break down the journey from short-term to long-lasting benefits of decreasing your real estate portfolio’s emissions and achieving carbon neutrality.

 According to a recent ESG study from Nasdaq, stakeholders are increasingly interested in sentiment analysis to help guide their understanding of an organization.
 Sentiment analysis is essentially an indicator of how a company’s outlook is perceived.
 More forward-thinking, positive companies have higher sentiment scores.
 According to the study, constituents who spoke about ESG practices in earnings meetings ranked higher in sentiment scores.
 All this to say, organizations who are forthcoming with their ESG initiative and information are often perceived better.